WestDRI/visualizethis/content/data2.md

 ### Downloading the data

 Data will be published here in mid-September.
-It will be provided in two formats: VTK and compressed CSV.

 ### Loading the data in ParaView